Cleveland Browns relocation controversy: Aftermath and legacy

-The return of the NFL to Baltimore compelled the departure of the professional football team already in Baltimore at the time, the Grey Cup champion Baltimore Stallions of the Canadian Football League (CFL).
-Although they had drawn respectable fan support during their two seasons in Baltimore, Stallions owner Jim Speros knew his team could not compete with an NFL team and opted to re-establish the Montreal Alouettes.
-They subsequently assumed the name and history of the team that previously played in the city, the Alouettes, who had ceased operations just days before the start of the 1987 season.
+The return of the NFL to Baltimore compelled the departure of the city's existing professional football team: the Grey Cup champion Baltimore Stallions of the Canadian Football League (CFL).
+Although they had drawn respectable fan support during their two seasons in Baltimore, Stallions owner Jim Speros knew his team could not compete with an NFL team, and in any case would have likely been evicted from Memorial Stadium to make way for the Ravens.
+Speros opted to re-establish the Montreal Alouettes, a move that effectively ended the CFL's U.S. expansion experiment.
+The team assumed the name and history of the team that previously played in the city, the Alouettes, which had ceased operations just days before the start of the 1987 season.

-Focus groups, a telephone survey, and a fan contest were all held to help select a new name for Modell's team.
-Starting with a list of over 100 possible names, the team's management reduced it to 17.
-From there, focus groups of a total of 200 Baltimore area residents reduced the list of names to six, and then a phone survey of 1000 people trimmed it down to three, Marauders, Americans, and Ravens.
-Finally, a fan contest drawing 33,288 voters picked "Ravens", a name that alludes to the famous poem, "The Raven", by Edgar Allan Poe, who spent the latter part of his life in Baltimore, and is buried there.
-The team also adopted purple and black as their team colors, a stark contrast to the brown and orange colors of the Browns.
-The former Colts Marching Band, which remained in Baltimore after the Colts moved to Indianapolis, was subsequently renamed the Baltimore's Marching Ravens.
-Along with the Washington Commanders, the Ravens are one of only two NFL teams with an official marching band.
+Focus groups, a telephone survey, and a fan contest were held to help pick a new name for Modell's team.
+Team officials reduced an initial list of more than 100 names to 17.
+Focus groups of a total of 200 Baltimore area residents reduced the list to six, and then a phone survey of 1,000 people trimmed it to three: Marauders, Americans, and Ravens.
+Finally, a fan contest drawing 33,288 voters picked "Ravens", alluding to the poem "The Raven" by Edgar Allan Poe, who spent the latter part of his life in Baltimore and is buried there.
+The team adopted purple and black as their team colors, a stark contrast to the Browns' brown and orange.
+The former Colts Marching Band, which remained in Baltimore after the Colts moved to Indianapolis, was renamed the Baltimore's Marching Ravens.
+The Washington Commanders are the only other NFL team with an official marching band.

-Modell's move to Baltimore came amid an unprecedented flurry of similar threats — and actual moves — that fueled 12 new stadiums throughout the NFL.
+Modell's move to Baltimore came amid an unprecedented flurry of similar threats – and actual moves – that fueled 12 new stadiums throughout the NFL.
 The Seahawks, Buccaneers, Bengals, Lions, Cardinals, and Bears used the threat of moving to coerce their respective cities to build new stadiums with public funds.
 Modell's team was one of four that actually moved between 1995 and 1997: Los Angeles lost both of its teams for the 1995 season, as the Raiders moved back to Oakland and the Rams moved east to St. Louis (the Rams would later move back to Los Angeles in 2016); and the Houston Oilers moved to Tennessee in 1997, where they became the Tennessee Titans two years later.